dankossss/teach_test/README.md

 Interaction whith dataBase

-For the run application you must start coomand line, go to the projekt folder and enter next command:
+For the run application you must start coomand line, go to the folder .../store/src/main/java and enter next command:

 javac -cp ..\..\..\mysql-connector-java-8.0.23.jar *.java